Y0Coss/docs-fork/pages/manage_and_operate/iam/iam-tag-manager/guide.en-gb.md

 There are three types of tags:

-- Custom tag: Created and managed by you
+- Custom tag: Created and managed by you.
-- Predefined tag: Created by OVHcloud, assigned to resources by you
+- Predefined tag: Created by OVHcloud, assigned to resources by you.
-- System tag: Created and automatically assigned by OVHcloud to your resources (cannot be deleted)
+- System tag: Created and automatically assigned by OVHcloud to your resources (cannot be deleted).

-Unassigned predefined tags and system tags do not appear by default and must be displayed via the `Quick Filters`{.action} button.
+Unassigned predefined tags and system tags do not appear by default and must be displayed via the `Quick filters`{.action} button.

 By clicking on the tag, you can access the tag details with the list of concerned resources.

 ![Tag Manager](images/tag-manager-02.png){.thumbnail}

-It is then possible to assign this tag to other resources via the `Assign Tag`{.action} button.
+It is then possible to assign this tag to other resources via the `Assign tags`{.action} button.
 The list of all resources in the account is then displayed, allowing multiple selections.

 A filter field is present on the right to facilitate searching for resources.

-On the contrary, by selecting resources in the tag etails, it is possible to remove the tag from them via the `Unassign Tag`{.action} button.
+On the contrary, by selecting resources in the tag details, it is possible to remove the tag from them via the `Unassign Tag`{.action} button.

 #### Product dashboard